aescherling/tic-tac-toe/README.md

 # tic-tac-toe
-basic tic-tac-toe game in javascript
+Hastily thrown together tic-tac-toe game in javascript using d3